atheck/react-elmish/README.md

     }
 ```

+> **Note**: When using a class component, you can only use an `update` function.
+Class components do not support `UpdateMap`s.

 You can use these components like any other React component.

 > **Note**: It is recommended to separate business logic and the view into separate modules.
 Here we put the `Messages`, `Model`, `Props`, `init`, and `update` functions into **App.ts**.
 The elmish React Component resides in a **Components** subfolder and is named **App.tsx**.
 >
 > You can even split the contents of the **App.ts** into two files: **Types.ts** (`Message`, `Model`, and `Props`) and **State.ts** (`init` and `update`).

-## More on messages
+## More about messages

-### Message arguments
+### Message parameters

-Messages can also have arguments.
+Messages can also have parameters.
 You can modify the example above and pass an optional step value to the **Increment** message:

 ```ts
 export type Message =